 3. How Much Do You Know About Your Target Market?

 For those who do not know already, your target market will significantly influence your business strategy.
-Hence the reason for doing as much research as possible about your potential clients and customers.
+Hence, the reason for doing as much research as possible into your potential clients and customers.
 Are they going to expect you to have a local office or store?
 Will your business operate on a local level, or do you want to extend your reach beyond borders?

 The more you understand your target market, the better you can adjust your business plan.
 Think about it for a second.
 Expenses like marketing and advertising will be much less because you are targeting individuals with the most potential to support your business.
 Is this part of your business plan?
 If not, then it is definitely holding you back.

 4. Market Potential For Your Product Or Service?

 In addition to studying your target market, you have to establish whether a demand even exists for what you have to offer.
 No matter how strong your business is, if there is no demand, your business will operate at a loss instead of a profit.
 Yes, it is definitely possible to create demand in even a new market.
 But this can be a daunting task that requires even more research before you can take action.